 C2.
-Freshman wait-listed students
+First tim e. first- vear wait -listed students

-✓ Students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list?
-Z Yes D No
+✓ Students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list? ☑ Yes ☐ No

-If yes, please answer the questions below for Fall 2021 admissions:
+If yes, please answer the questions below for Fall 2024 admissions:

-WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: 55 Number accepting a place on the waiting list: Number of wait-listed students admitted:
+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: 37 Number accepting a place on the waiting list: 37 Number of wait-listed students admitted: 16

 Is your waiting list ranked?
-Z Yes D No

-- \Rightarrow If yes, do you release that information to students? \Box Yes \Box No - \Rightarrow Do you release that information to school counselors? \Box Yes \Box No
+Yes □ No \Rightarrow If yes, do you r elease th at information to students? □ Yes ☑ No ⇒ Do vou release that info rmation to school counselors? □ Yes ⊠' No